Pacifiers: Are they good for your baby?

 - Don't use a pacifier as a first line of defense.
 Sometimes a change of position or a rocking session can calm a crying baby.
 Offer a pacifier to your baby only after or between feedings.

 - Let your baby set the pace.
 If your baby's not interested in the pacifier, don't force it.
-If the pacifier falls out of your baby's mouth while he or she is sleeping, don't pop it back in.

 - Don't sugarcoat it.
 Don't put sweet substances on the pacifier.